Biomarker Testing Needs to Keep Up With Treatments

 How do we fix this?
 We need to advocate for reflex biomarker testing for all lung cancer patients.
 In order to do this, the public needs to understand how critically important it is to have this testing to ensure the best available treatment when diagnosed with lung cancer.

-Recently, AstraZeneca launched a campaign called “Test It Back” for biomarker testing with golf pro Jason Day, whose mother is living with EGFR positive lung cancer.
-This campaign focuses on the three most important steps needed for a correct lung cancer diagnosis and treatment — (1) TEST for common biomarkers, (2) KNOW the results, which requires waiting until all test results have been returned in order to make a treatment decision, and (3) TREAT based on what the tests reveal.
+AstraZeneca launched a campaign for biomarker testing with golf pro Jason Day, whose mother is living with EGFR-positive lung cancer.
+This campaign focuses on the three most important steps needed for a correct lung cancer diagnosis and treatment:5

 Let's make biomarker testing universal

-Until everyone associates TEST, KNOW and TREAT with lung cancer, biomarker testing will not be universally adopted.
-You can read more about AstraZeneca’s testing campaign on the Test It Back website.
+Until everyone associates TALK, TEST, and TREAT with lung cancer, biomarker testing will not be universally adopted.
+You can read more about AstraZeneca’s testing campaign on the Complete Your Diagnosis website.
 We need more campaigns like this in order to make biomarker testing the norm for all lung cancer patients everywhere.